andreabradpitto/ARP-assignment/README.md

 - [*S*](src/S.c): This is the process that is used to communicate with the others.
 It is the only one that interfaces with the terminal.
 It can receive and handle 3 different commands: *start*, *pause*, *log*.
 In order to use it, you have to type e.g. `kill -18 22961`, where the first number is the signal chosen, whilst the second is the PID of the node *S* itself.
 This process then communicates with *P*, spreading user commands through all the children of *main*

 - [*P*](src/P.c): This process is the computational core.
 It is also the nevralgic waypoint of communications: all other nodes involved are, in a way or another, bond to *P*.
 This process uses different constants based on `config.run_mode`.
-A fake delay is added to the computation when `config.run_mode = 0`. `config.run_mode = 1` scenario has *P* expecting data from the G process of the previous PC in the chain
+An arbitrary delay is added to the computation when `config.run_mode = 0`. `config.run_mode = 1` scenario has *P* expecting data from the G process of the previous PC in the chain

 - [*G*](src/G.c): This process can be run in 2 modes: *Debug* mode (i.e. *Single machine* - `config.run_mode = 0`) or *Multi-machine* mode (i.e.communicating with other PCs - `config.run_mode = 1`).
 In the first case it receives tokens from *P*, and then sends them back to it.
 In the other scenario, it sends data to the P of the next PC in the chain